DeSantis board approves suing Disney in latest tug-of-war - KESQ

 The fight began last year after Disney, in the face of significant pressure, publicly opposed a state law that bans classroom lessons on sexual orientation and gender identity in early grades, a policy critics call “Don’t Say Gay.”

 As punishment, DeSantis took over Disney World’s self-governing district and appointed a new board of supervisors that would oversee municipal services in the sprawling theme parks.
-But before the new board came in, the company pushed though an 11th-hour agreement that stripped the new supervisors of much of their authority.
+But before the new board came in, the company pushed though 11th-hour agreements that stripped the new supervisors of much of their authority.

+In response, DeSantis and Florida lawmakers vowed to pass legislation that would repeal the agreements and end an exemption for Disney parks when it comes to ride inspections by the Florida Department of Agriculture and Consumer Services.
+The agriculture agency is responsible for inspecting amusement rides in Florida, but an exception was carved out for the state’s largest theme park operators, such as Disney and Universal Destinations & Experiences, which do their own safety inspections.
+Under the proposal, the exemption would end for rides in special governmental districts, which basically targets just Disney World.

+“No corporation is above the law and the people of this state,” DeSantis said Monday at a news conference in Titusville, along Florida’s Space Coast.

-The creation of the self-governing district was instrumental in Disney’s decision to build near Orlando in the 1960s.
+The creation of the self-governing district by the Florida Legislature was instrumental in Disney’s decision in the 1960s to build near Orlando.
 The company had told the state at the time that it planned to build a futuristic city that would include a transit system and urban planning innovations, so the company needed autonomy in building and deciding how to use the land.
 The futuristic city never materialized and instead morphed into a second theme park that opened in 1982.

 “Disney suing me?
 You’ve got to be kidding,” Peri said.
 “I have loved Disney World.
 My kids have enjoyed it.
 The Magic Kingdom is wonderful.
 It is my hope the actions we take will be better for everyone, Disney included.”